Amirhani1382/chatgpt/README.md

 python pingpong_tournament.py [OPTIONS] player1 player2 ...
 ```

-Players should be listed in seeding order.
+Players must be listed in seeding order.
 Use `--groups` to set the number of
 groups and `--advance` for the number of players that advance from each group.
 The program will prompt for match results during execution.